scikit-learn/enhancement_proposals/slep011/proposal.rst

     RandomState instances or None can achieve this.

-Unfortunately, there is now way for users to figure out what strategy is used until they look at the code, and it is not just a documentation problem.
+Unfortunately, there is now way for users to figure out what strategy is used until they look at the code.
+It is not just a documentation problem.
 The core problem here is that **the behaviour of the CV procedure is implicitly dictated by the estimator's** `random_state`.

 There are similar issues in meta-estimators, like `RFE` or